 No president before or after has gone into office with better intentions and ended with such a sense of defeat.

 His story is one that deserves to be told and the US Park Department has done a very good job at this location of doing just that.

 There are three distinctive and separate buildings that make up this historic site.

 There is parking at the homestead and at the Visitor Center.
 The first Johnson home is located across the street from the National Park Service Visitor Center closest to the parking lot.
-It is a small house with small rooms, the type of home typical to a successful tailor in the 1830’s & 40’s.
+It is a small house with small rooms, the type of home typical to a successful tailor in the 1830s & 40s.

 You then cross the street and enter the Visitor Center.
-There is a thirteen and a half minute video that tells the story of Andrew Johnson, this is a very good video and well worth sitting down and watching.
+There is a thirteen-and-a-half-minute video that tells the story of Andrew Johnson, this is a very good video and well worth sitting down and watching.

 You will also see a wedding suit that was made by Andrew Johnson when he was a tailor.
 This has to be one of the most unique items ever in a Presidential historic site.